aeternity/aepp-hyperchain-bridge/README.md

 # Hyperchain Bridge

-The Hyperchain Bridge facilitates seamless token transfers between the Aeternity blockchain and its hyperchains.
-It provides a secure and efficient mechanism to enhance scalability and interoperability across these networks.
-Additionally, it monitors Aeternity networks to store and index bridge transactions, enabling fast data retrieval for the user interface.
-The application also allows users to add new Hyperchain networks.
+The Hyperchain Bridge enables seamless token transfers between the Aeternity blockchain and its Hyperchains.
+It ensures secure and efficient scalability and interoperability across these networks.
+By monitoring Aeternity networks, it indexes and stores bridge transactions, facilitating fast data retrieval for the user interface.
+Additionally, the application empowers users to integrate new Hyperchain networks, extending bridge capabilities to emerging networks.

 ## Getting Started